 Stocks on a Stroll aims to provide market-like long-term returns at significantly lower volatility.
-It does so by combining a momentum strategy trading individual stocks with a healthy position in U.S. treasury bonds.
+It does so by combining a momentum strategy trading individual stocks with a healthy position in a managed bond strategy.

 The strategy has moderate maintenance requirements, as it rebalances its positions once per week.

 The operation of Stocks on a Stroll can be summarized as follows:

 - trade all S&P 100 stocks, plus U.S. treasuries as a risk-off asset

 - rebalance once per week (on Wednesdays)

 - disqualify stocks trading below their 100-day moving average

 - disqualify stocks that made any single-day moves exceeding 10% in the past 90 days

 - rank stocks by their volatility-adjusted momentum, calculated as the product of slope and R2 of a 90-day logarithmic regression